-For example, they might cap annual earnings at 6% even if the index performed better than that, but then in a bad year they would pay out 0% earnings rather than taking a loss, so investors would still receive their base amount of payment.
+For example, they might cap annual earnings at 6% even if the index performed better than that.
+But then in a bad year, they would pay out 0% earnings rather than taking a loss, so investors would still receive their base payment amount.

-Investors receive a fixed minimum amount of income, but that amount may increase if the index the annuity is pegged to increases.
+With equity-indexed annuities, investors receive a fixed minimum amount of income.
+That amount may increase if the index the annuity is pegged to increases.

 Fixed Period Annuities

-These annuities have no sales commission or surrender charge, making them less expensive than other types.
+These annuities have no sales commission or surrender charge, making them less expensive than other types of annuities.

 Pros of Annuities

 There are several reasons people choose to pay into annuities as part of their retirement plan.
-They include:
+The upsides of annuities include:

-• Guaranteed and predictable payments: Depending on the annuity, payments are guaranteed for a specific number of years or for the buyer’s life.
+• Guaranteed and predictable payments: Depending on the annuity, a guaranteed minimum income benefit can be set for a specific number of years or for the buyer’s life.
 Payments may even be made to a buyer’s spouse or other beneficiary in case of death.

 • Tax-deferred growth: Interest earned on annuity deposits is not taxed immediately.
 Annuity owners generally don’t pay taxes on their principal investment; they pay income taxes on the earnings portion in the year they receive payments.

-• Unlike an IRA or 401(k), there is no limit to the amount of money that can be invested into an annuity, and there is no specific age that investors must begin taking payments.
+• No investment limits or required minimum distributions: Unlike an IRA or 401(k), there is no limit to the amount of money that can be invested into an annuity.
+Further, there is no specific age at which investors must begin taking payments.

-• For those closer to retirement, an annuity may be a good option if they’ve maxed out their other retirement savings options and are concerned about having enough money for living expenses.
+• Option to bolster other retirement savings: For those closer to retirement, an annuity may be a good option if they’ve maxed out their other retirement savings options and are concerned about having enough money for living expenses.

 Cons of Annuities